-1 YieldGard is a registered trademark of Monsanto Technology LLC.
+2 YieldGard is a registered trademark of Monsanto Technology LLC.

-Opinion of the Scientific Committee on Plants Regarding the Genetically Modified, Insect Resistant Maize Lines Notified by the Monsanto Company - http://ec.europa.eu/ (Accessed 19 September 2019)
+Opinion of the Scientific Committee on Plants Regarding the Genetically Modified, Insect Resistant Maize Lines Notified by the Monsanto Company - https://ec.europa.eu/food/sites/food/files/safety/docs/sci-com_scp_out02_en.pdf (Accessed 8 October 2020)

-For products previously authorised under Directive 90/220/EEC.
+4 For products previously authorised under Directive 90/220/EEC.
 Other food and/or feed aspects previously authorised under Regulation (EC) No 258/97 or notified under Articles 8 and 20 of Regulation (EC) No 1829/2003 were covered in separate renewal applications according to Articles 8(1)(a), 8(1)(b) and 20(1)(b) of Regulation (EC) No 1829/2003.

-Commission on 9 March 2016 to progress separately two complementary decisions for the renewal applications EFSA-GMO-RX-MON 810 (8-1a, 20-1a and 8-1b/20-1b), i.e., the renewal of authorization for (1) existing food and food ingredients produced from MON 810; feed consisting and/or containing MON 810 and food and feed additives, and feed materials produced from MON 810; and (2) the use of seed for cultivation.
-Following Directive (EU) 2015/412 of 11 March 2015, the geographical scope of the authorization for cultivation of MON 810 was adapted on 3 March 2016 (European Commission, 2016).
-On 8 July 2016, the European Commission presented the Draft Commission Implementing Decision authorizing the renewal of existing food and food ingredients produced from MON 810; feed consisting and/or containing MON 810 and food and feed additives, and feed materials produced from MON 810 to the Standing Committee on Plants, Animals, Food and Feed (PAFF) for a vote, where no qualified majority was reached.
+positive EFSA opinion was published in 2009.
+Therefore, in order to provide certainty on the international trade of MON 810 for food and feed uses, Bayer requested the European Commission on 9 March 2016 to progress separately two complementary decisions for the renewal applications EFSA-GMO-RX-MON 810 (8-1a, 20-1a and 8-1b/20-1b), i.e., the renewal of authorisation for (1) existing food and food ingredients produced from MON 810; feed consisting and/or containing MON 810 and food and feed additives, and feed materials produced from MON 810; and (2) the use of seed for cultivation.
+Following Directive (EU) 2015/412 of 11 March 2015, the geographical scope of the authorisation for cultivation of MON 810 was adapted on 3 March 2016 (European Commission, 2016).
+On 8 July 2016, the European Commission presented the Draft Commission Implementing Decision authorising the renewal of existing food and food ingredients produced from MON 810; feed consisting and/or containing MON 810 and food and feed additives, and feed materials produced from MON 810 to the Standing Committee on Plants, Animals, Food and Feed (PAFF) for a vote, where no qualified majority was reached.
 On 4 July 2017, the European Commission adopted the renewal of the authorisation for the placing on the market of MON 810 for all uses, with the exception of pollen and cultivation (European Commission, 2017).

-In 2018, MON 810 was planted in the EU on approximately 120 979 hectares in two countries: Portugal (5 733 ha4) and Spain (115 246 ha5).
+In 2019, MON 810 was planted in the EU on approximately 111 845 hectares in two countries: 4718 ha and 107 127 ha in Portugal and Spain, respectively (DGAV, 2019; MAPA, 2019).